 It was early morning inside Aria’s sunlit cafe, and before the server even could ask, Gaia Gaja said with Italian charm and conviction, “I know what I want – coffee.”
 The charismatic daughter of Angelo Gaja – the legendary, dynamic and inventive wine producer who propelled the Piemonte region of Italy into modernity – doesn’t come to Las Vegas very much.
-So when she visited in October 2017, we sat over Greek yogurt and seasonal berries to talk about her family’s wines and their uncompromising quality.
+So when came to town we sat over Greek yogurt and seasonal berries to talk about her family’s wines and their uncompromising quality.
 Clearly, her passion showed during several more cups of coffee.

 Dressed in a black pantsuit, fresh faced with striking slate-blue eyes against her dark hair, Gaja’s smile is engaging and radiant.
 She carries the torch of her family’s legacy, spending many months on the road doing tastings of their wines.
 The highly recognizable black-and-white-labeled bottles boldly printed in all caps with “GAJA” is one of them.
 These bottles hold the juice of estate-grown Barbaresco wines.
 They are exclusive, powerful, spellbinding, and gaspingly pricey.